 Chances are you’ve seen more than a couple of medical dramas or movies before deciding to enroll in nursing school.
 (Yeah, we’re Grey’s Anatomy fans too!)
 So, you have a picture in your mind of what nursing school is like; ruthless, too difficult to finish, and full of insanely good-looking people who never see their family.
 Are these all true?
 Or are they just nursing school myths?

-Well, we don’t think it’s easy.
+Well, we don’t think nursing school is easy.
 Of course, there’s one thing that will always stay true: If you want to pass the NCLEX® (The National Council Licensure Examination), you have to study.

-Picmonic is a great visual study aid that teaches you with mnemonics that you will actually remember come test day that follows along with your nursing program curriculum.
+Picmonic is a great visual study aid that teaches you with nursing mnemonics that you will actually remember come test day that follows along with your nursing program curriculum.
 This way, learning feels more like a fun game than a tedious thing you have to do between eating, sleeping, clinicals, and class.
-You can try Picmonic for free today but read on to find out about five nursing school myths you should ignore.

 If you go a week without seeing your favorite people because of school, something is wrong.
 Is it that nursing just isn’t your passion, so the work seems torturous and you end up procrastinating?
 Or is that your study habits are terrible?
 Find out what’s really causing the lack of time.
 If nursing isn’t your passion, that’s okay!
 That happens!
 There’s a lot you can do within the medical field, you don’t have to be a nurse.
 Even further, there’s a lot you can do as a nurse that is not what traditional nursing looks like.
 With a nursing degree, you can go into many areas; education, public health, administration…the list goes on.
 Don’t think you have to be pigeon-holed into bedside nursing.